Former Seattle U standout Tarik Skubal shines as Detroit completes sweep of Mariners

 The Mariners had a chance again in the eighth inning against Detroit reliever Michael Fulmer, putting two on with two outs.

-But Fulmer struck out Seager swinging and then got Tom Murphy to pop out to end it.
+But Fulmer struck out Seager swinging and got Tom Murphy to pop out to end it.

 How rough has it been for Seattle’s offense?